evocn/evocn.github.io/content/words/reviews.md

 ---

+## The Imitation Game
+I have less than no interest in the stories of human dominance at the moment.
+I don't know what it is about films like this that just don't do anything for me.

+It's sort of like Television - plus documentary.
+I guess it's like those History Channel drama-docs, where every scene is as tense as it can be, and every character is trying so hard to impose their will on every other character.

+Just sick to death of this sort of thing.
+Could have had a glimpse into this guy's heart - into this guy's mind...

+2/10
+6/14/2024

+---

+## The Conversation
+By Francis Ford Coppola

+A man can only take so much of this gnarly noir stuff.
+But if it's this kinda film, I kind of like it.

+Performances in these movies are always pretty weird.
+Stilted, sexual, and inhuman.
+I think the actors are mostly trying to put you at unease, rather than portray a real guy or gal.

+Audio in this film is impeccable, though.
+I can't believe they were able to pull this off!

+7/10
+6/9/2024

+---

 ## Bartleby, the Scrivener
 People back in those days talk so funny, I just can't help but chuckle.
 Great work, Herman.